MARK37 Resources

 State Privacy Bill Tracker: Comprehensive Laws (Enacted)

-As of May 2026, 23 states have enacted comprehensive consumer privacy laws.
-Two more (Louisiana awaiting the Governor’s signature) would bring that to 24.
+As of June 2026, 25 states have enacted comprehensive consumer privacy laws — 20 already in effect, plus five enacted this year alone (Oklahoma, Alabama, Louisiana, Georgia, and Vermont) that take effect between 2027 and 2028.
 Most of these laws look similar on paper — they give you the right to see, correct, delete, and download your data, and to opt out of your data being sold.
 The real differences are in how aggressive the enforcement is, whether you can sue companies yourself, and how many businesses the law actually covers.

 Currently In Effect